 A 2-stroke engine makes one revolution for every power cycle.
 As the piston moves upward in the sleeve, it compresses a fresh charge of fuel/air mixture.
 The compression heats up the fuel mixture and is ignited by the glow plug.
 As the piston travels upward it also creates a negative pressure zone in the crankcase below the piston.
 This draws air and fuel into the crankcase from the carburetor and into the intake port.
 The intake port is machined in the side of the crankshaft and it lines up with the carburetor’s venturi and it opens up to the hollow center of the crankshaft.
 The air and fuel travel through the hollow crankshaft to enter the crankcase.

 As the piston travels downward after the fuel mixture is combusted, the con rod turns the crankshaft and this closes the intake port.
 The piston continues downward and starts to compress the new charge of fuel mixture.
 When the piston passes a bypass port this opens the port to allow the compressed mixture to flow up the transfer channel between the engine case and the sleeve.
 This happens just as the spent fuel mixture charge exits the exhaust port.
 The piston goes back up and closes the exhaust port and starts to compress the new fuel mixture charge thus opening the intake port so another new fuel mixture charge can enter the engine and start the cycle all over again.
-A complete power cycle requires 2-strokes of the piston in the sleeve.
+A complete power cycle requires 2-strokes (up and down) of the piston within the sleeve.

 ENGINE STARTING AND BREAK-IN